The 10 best Call of Duty games of all-time

 Developer: Infinity Ward

-Warzone 2 is a brand-new beast in the franchise, and it's a direct response to the shifting multiplayer environment defined by free-to-play battle royales like Fortnite and Apex Legends.
-CoD's take streamlines the loot system, adds an ingenious way to rejoin the fight in the Gulag, and slices through the somewhat monotonous world of battle royales with a dang tac knife.
+Call of Duty Warzone 2.0 is a brand-new beast in the franchise, unlike anything else on this list.
+Most importantly, even though it's from a couple of years back, it's stull up-to-date.
+A direct response to the shifting multiplayer environment defined by free-to-play battle royales like Fortnite and Apex Legends, this is a distinctly Call of Duty take on the genre.
+It streamlines the loot system, adds an ingenious way to rejoin the fight in the Gulag, and slices through the somewhat monotonous world of battle royales with a dang tac knife.
 Warzone 2.0 dropped alongside 2022's Modern Warfare 2, edging out predecessor Call of Duty: Warzone Caldera in the process, and with a dedicated single-player DMZ mode if you're looking for a more narrative-based experience, it's a clear improvement.

 Developer: Treyarch

-The Black Ops’ trilogy is when Treyarch likes to get weird, and it’s all the better for it.
-Call of Duty: Black Ops 2 is the first - and so far, only - time COD experiments with multiple endings to decent effect.
+The original Black Ops’ trilogy was where Treyarch was allowed weird, and it’s all the better for it (and paved the way for the sixth game to go down a similar route).
+Call of Duty: Black Ops 2 is the first – and so far, only – time COD experiments with multiple endings to decent effect.
 Carrying out Strike Force missions and fulfilling certain objectives in the main levels drastically alters the direction of the story, adding depth and a reason to return once the credits roll, even if there’s less new stuff to see.
-A longer lasting - and much more important - introduction in multiplayer is the Pick 10 system, which gives greater control of your loadout and playstyle, moulding the greater levels of customisation the series now offers.
-While not every change would be picked up, this entry is both a great example of COD’s strengths and one that experiments enough to stand out on its own.
+A longer lasting – and much more important – introduction in multiplayer is the Pick 10 system, which gives greater control of your loadout and playstyle, moulding the greater levels of customisation the series now offers.
+While not every change would be picked up, this entry is both a great example of Call of Duty’s strengths and one that experiments enough to stand out on its own.

-There's some big shoes that Call of Duty: Modern Warfare 2 needed to fill and the fact it's the closest the series gets to managing that task is a testament to its class.
+Those were some big shoes that Call of Duty: Modern Warfare 2 needed to fill as a sequel, and the fact it's the closest the series gets to managing that task is a testament to its class.
 The single player ups the scale of the spectacle without sacrificing any of the pacing, while the multiplayer introduces the greatest tiny map of all time: the incomparable Rust.
 Okay, there are some minor missteps, such as the Tactical Nuke killstreak and No Russian mission in the campaign, which mean it doesn't take the top spot.
-But it's hard to care about niggles when some of the most iconic moments of the series, like storming the gulag to rescue an important prisoner, never stop coming.
+But it's hard to care about these issues when some of the most iconic moments of the series, like storming the gulag to rescue an important prisoner, never stop coming.

 2. Call of Duty: Black Ops